3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 First problem with this code was an incorrect state of `Valid RAM and Time` (`VRT`) bit in RTC Date Alarm register (aka Register D).

-By checking BKDG I was not able to find issue with RTC.
+By checking AMD Bios and Kernel Developer's Guide (BKDG) I was not able to find issue with RTC.
 Reading all registers was done correctly and register layout seemed to be standardized for RTC devices.

 I faced one very strange situation after leaving APU2 for a night.
 First boot